dammar01/Tekken-Tactics/README.md

 ## Installation

-1. Use NetBeans IDE to open and run the project.
-2. For database access, please contact me for further details.
+1. Clone the repository,
+2. Open and add project to your Netbeans IDE 21,
+3. Clean and build the project,
+4. Run the project.

 ## Contributions